 My spouse lost his job, and so our health coverage was lost too.
 I turned down coverage at my job last year, because we all went on my spouse’s plan.
 Do I have to wait until next year to sign up for coverage?

 No, you should be able to apply now.
 Enrollment in coverage through an employer is typically limited to one annual enrollment period late in the year.
 But the federal Health Insurance Portability and Accountability Act provides for “special enrollment periods” after certain “qualifying events,” such as the loss of job-based coverage.
 For example, if you lose your group coverage, are married, and your spouse’s employer offers coverage, the family is eligible to sign up for coverage through the spouse’s plan at any time during the year.
 In order to take advantage of this right, employees must notify their plan administrator within 30 days of the qualifying event, such as the day a job or job-based coverage ended.

 I was laid off and lost my coverage at work.
 Is there any way to stay on my company’s plan?

 When considering these options, a good first step is to find and review documents from your employer or union regarding your health plan, such as the Summary Plan Description.
 These documents spell out the responsibilities of plan administrators and employees, important deadlines, and contact information.
-(Here is an example of a model employer COBRA disclosure document.)
+(A model employer COBRA disclosure document is available here.)
 Families who believe they have been unfairly denied a benefit by their employer can file a complaint with the U.S. Department of Labor’s Employee Benefits Security Administration (1.866.444.3272).